I couldn’t let the whole week go by without a sweet treat!

 Meanwhile, prepare the icing.
 Beat the cream cheese with confectioners’ sugar and raspberry jam until well combined.
 Add more or less confectioners’ sugar as needed.

-I made these for the bake sale at my store but they didn’t sell nearly as quickly as a cupcake with cookie dough on the inside – which was a shame because these were pretty freakin awesome.
-I am not a fan of jams or jellys but it really worked for this cupcake.
+I made these raspberry cupcakes for the bake sale at my store, but they didn’t sell nearly as quickly as a cupcake with cookie dough on the inside did.
+Which was a shame, because these were pretty freakin awesome.
+I am not a fan of jams or jellies, but it really worked for this cupcake.

-I am going to get through the next few days with our pup-sitting and kick my feet up and relax.
+I am going to get through the next few days with our pup-sitting, kick my feet up and relax.
 See you all again on Monday.